 $ cd /your/document/root $ tx pull -t -l de

-To build the localized verion of your docs in German, then you can run:
+To build the localized version of your docs in German, you can run:

 $ cd /your/document/root $ sphinx-intl build $ make -e SPHINXOPTS="-D language='de'" html